Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 • “I don’t want to manage servers.”
 You’re not managing servers in the traditional sense.
 You’re clicking buttons in a dashboard.
 Coolify handles Docker, reverse proxying, SSL, and deployments for you.

 • “What about security?”
 Valid concern.
 But you’re already trusting a third party with your code, your environment variables, and your users’ data.
 Self-hosting means you control that.
 Updates are your responsibility, sure, but they’re also a sudo apt update && sudo apt upgrade away.
+And you can automate them (although that’s not always a great idea).

 • “I don’t know Linux.”
 You know how to use a terminal.
 You npm install things.
 You can ssh into a box and run a script.
 That’s 90% of what you need.
+Plus, LLMs help - they are fairly capable with all things linux and can make your life significantly easier.

 The stack